mdsufz/OrtSuite/README.md

 annotation -wd $work_dir -ident 95 -ppos 99 -qc 90 -sc 90 # remove everything after "$work_dir" if default values are to be used
 ```

-Run *create_db* in a new directory adding to the initial database the annotated sequences in the previous step.
+Run *create_db* in a new directory adding to the initial database the annotated sequences in the previous step (optional).

 ```bash
 create_db -wd $work_dir -o $new_db